Violence Prevention Group, Cardiff Community Safety Partnership

 Professor Jonathan Shepherd

-Jonathan Shepherd is Professor of Oral and Maxillofacial Surgery (Head of Department 1991-2003) and Vice Dean at Cardiff University.
+Jonathan Shepherd is Professor of Oral and Maxillofacial Surgery (Head of Department 1991-2003) and Director of the Violence Research Group, Cardiff University.
 On completion of his clinical training at King’s College Hospital he graduated from the University of London in 1973.
 After House and Senior House Officer appointments at Kings, the Queen Victoria Hospital East Grinstead and the Eastman Dental Hospital in London he was appointed Registrar in Oral and Maxillofacial Surgery in Oxford where he held a Research Fellowship in the Nuffield Department of Surgery.

 His research for his Oxford MSc established that lack of scarring following low temperature injury reflects preservation of the extracellular matrix and that healing by primary and secondary intention represents a continuum rather than distinctly different processes.
 He completed his specialist surgical training in Leeds University Hospitals during which a UK Government Overseas Development surgical appointment took him to the Ahmado Bello University Hospital in Nigeria where he investigated the association of Epstein Barr virus with ameloblastoma and found no evidence of a link, except in immunocompromised patients.
 These findings were published in the journal Cancer.